 We may share your personal information (including health information) with third parties under the following circumstances and to the extent permitted by law:

-(a) Service providers and business partners.
+a) Service providers and business partners.
 We may share your personal information with our service providers and business partners that perform customer support services and other business operations for us.
-For example, we may partner with other companies to process secure payments, fulfil orders, optimize our services, support email and messaging services and analyse information.
+For example, we may partner with other companies to process secure payments, fulfil orders, optimize our services, provide online product trainings, support email and messaging services and analyse information.

 6. Information Security and Retention